moby/moby/contrib/man/md/docker-events.md

 ## Listening for Docker events

-After running docker events a container 786d698004576 is started and stopped:
-(The container name has been shortened in the ouput below)
+After running docker events a container 786d698004576 is started and stopped (The container name has been shortened in the ouput below):

     # docker events
     [2014-04-12 18:23:04 -0400 EDT] 786d69800457: (from whenry/testimage:latest) start